Film and Television Interviews Opinion Books Art Games Theatre What's New?

 ...other comments

-Douglas Winter : "When the final decade [of Millenium / Revelations] was completed, Clive Barker took on the daunting task of creating a short novel that would 'wrap around' the century and yet remain defiantly a fiction to be read on its own (and, in his hands, majestic) terms."
+Douglas Winter : "When the final decade [of Millennium / Revelations] was completed, Clive Barker took on the daunting task of creating a short novel that would 'wrap around' the century and yet remain defiantly a fiction to be read on its own (and, in his hands, majestic) terms."

-The End: an afterword By Douglas E. Winter, Millenium / Revelations, 1997
+By Douglas E. Winter, Millenium / Revelations, 1997

 "[Winter] has spent seven years assembling this book, looking for genuinely original writing that rises above genre cliches, and he has largely achieved his objective.
 Clive Barker, in top form, offers two works: the introductory 'Chiliad: A Meditation - Men and Sin', about the thousand years of guilt leading up to this century; and the anthology's wrap-up short novel, 'Chiliad: A Moment at the River's Heart', a parable about guilt that rises magnificently above genre."

-Kirkus Reviews By [ ], 15th April, 1997
+By [ ], 15th April, 1997

 Douglas Winter : "My ambition for the book was to offer a different way of presenting short fiction.
 For years, I've heard talk among writers about the idea of the ultimate collaboration: a novel written by a group of the best talents in "dark" fiction.
 I wanted to create an 'anthology/novel' - a way of allowing writers to work with a lot of creative freedom while providing readers with the narrative structure of a novel.
 The idea was easy, but the execution took a lot of time.
 I'm also vitally interested in the idea of apocalypse - and by that, I'm talking about the original meaning of the word: as revelation.